All Episodes

 Our president is never wrong.

-He's never been wrong since there's been America.
+Never wrong since this has been America.

 Has Joe Biden done a good job on the border?